5l1v3r1/SimpleNimChatApp/README.md

 # SimpleNimChatApp
-Uses TCP to communicate between users
+* Uses TCP to communicate between users
+* To run locally
+* compile server and client and run the server
+* ./client serverName
+* when prompted input username and your all set.

 ## topics covered:
 1. Asynchronous input output